oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 # PART 3 CREATE AND DEPLOY AN IMAGE WITH A WEBLOGIC DOMAIN TO OCI REGISTRY FROM AN EXISTING IMAGE

-For this lab we will use the image created in part2.
+For this lab we will:

+1. Use the image created in part2.
-We will apply a simple patch upgrade to see the Dockerfile created by the tool.
+2. We will apply a simple patch upgrade to see the Dockerfile created by the tool.

-The image will be tagged accordingly tp our OCI account registry, then this image will uploaded to the registry and download when needed.
+3. The image will be tagged accordingly to our OCI account registry
+4. This image will uploaded to the registry and download when needed.

 An overview of the registry service is given [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm)